Different Types of Roof Covering Materials

 The roof needs a cover to protect the house from adverse effects of the environment.
 There are several types of materials that are used to cover a roof.
 In this article, we are going to discuss about 10 types of roof covering materials.

 It is one of the cheapest types of roof covering materials.
 The construction process of the thatch roof covering is very simple.
-Usually, the thatch is used in rural areas for the construction of a very low-cost house.
+Usually, the thatch is used in rural areas for the construction of very low-cost houses.

 Thatch may be used directly over the framework in form of bundles, each bundle being laid lapped sideways over each other.